See my guide on how to use an Instant Pot.

 Soaked Pinto Beans (tested with 8 hours of soaking time)

-• If you are in a hurry, or if you don’t have fresh onion, garlic and jalapeño on hand, you can omit the chopped onion, minced garlic, and/or jalapeño.
+• Simplified Version: If you are in a hurry, or if you don’t have fresh onion, garlic and jalapeño on hand, you can omit the chopped onion, minced garlic, and/or jalapeño.
 If you do this, I recommend adding 1/2 teaspoon of garlic powder, along with the chili powder, cumin and pepper.
-I’ve done this when I’m short on prep time and the pinto beans are still very tasty.
+I’ve done this when I’m short on prep time and the pinto beans turn out very tasty.

 Instant Pot Pinto Beans